TheRaphael0000/tahm-ken.ch/readme.md

 # challenges intersection league

-trying to create a gui help optimize in the league of legends new teamwork challenges by finding compositions that contain the most challenges.
+trying to create a gui which help to optimize the new teamwork challenges in league of legends by finding compositions that contain the most challenges.

 still wip, you can pr if you want.